eccentricengine/screenshot-editor/README.md

 # 📸 Screenshot Editor

-A powerful web component for taking screenshots and annotating images with drawing tools.
-Works with any framework or vanilla JavaScript.
+A powerful Stencil.js Web Component that allows users to take screenshots of any DOM portion and annotate them with a comprehensive image editor similar to Windows Paint.

 ## ✨ Features

-- 🎯 **DOM Selection**: Select any portion of the page to screenshot
+- 🎯 **DOM Selection**: Semi-transparent overlay for selecting any portion of the page
+- 🖌️ **Drawing Tools**:
+  - Freehand drawing
-- 🖌️ **Drawing Tools**: Freehand, Rectangle, Ellipse, Arrow, Line, Text, Crop
+  - Rectangle, Ellipse, Arrow, Line
+  - Text tool with font size control
+  - Crop tool
+- 🎨 **Editor Features**:
+  - Color picker
+  - Brush size control
+  - Undo/Redo functionality
-- 🎨 **Editor**: Color picker, brush size, undo/redo, export to Blob/base64
+  - Export to Blob/base64
-- 📱 **Responsive**: Works on desktop and mobile devices
+- 📱 **Responsive & Touch-Friendly**: Works on desktop and mobile devices
-- 🎪 **Framework Agnostic**: Works with React, Vue, Angular, or plain JavaScript
+- 🎪 **Flexible Integration**: Floating or inline button, or programmatic control

 ## 📦 Installation